Adventure Cruises in Mamanuca Islands

 Peak times in Fiji bring more traffic and higher prices.
 Heavily traveled periods for cruises around the Mamanuca Islands will be more expensive and more crowded.
 July to August and Christmas/New Years are popular because families with children can holiday in Fiji while the kids are on a break.

-Therefore, the Mamanuca Islands in March to October are less crowded and more cost effective.
+Therefore, the Mamanuca Islands from March to October are less crowded and more cost-effective.